jereyes4/Wahl_Chains/README.md

 The program is written in standard `C++17`.

 The first step is to install a suitable `C++` compiler.
-For Linux `GNU C++` is usually installed by default, and for OSX, `clang` is installed by default.
+For Linux `GNU C++` is usually installed by default, and for macOS, `clang` is installed by default.
 Both can be tested in the command line by running

     g++ --version